Labyrinths & Liontaurs

 Spells: create food and water (divine 5), heroes feast (divine 12)

-Special: This tablecloth is activated by spreading it out on a table or on the ground as if for a picnic.
-It resizes to fit the number of people to be fed.
-When spread on the ground, vermin will depart and not approach within 20 feet of the tablecloth.
+Special: If you lay this tablecloth on a table or on the ground as if for a picnic while casting either of the two spells granted, it resizes to fit the number of people to be fed.
+When spread in this way, for up to an hour, vermin will depart and not approach within 20 feet of the tablecloth.